Fabero: Culture and festivals

 The town is vibrant in summer when the festive season is more intense in all the surrounding villages and towns, particularly after mid-June.

 The town organizes summer courses in painting and sculpture in conjunction with the Fine Arts Department of the University Complutense of Madrid, which are organized by the associate dean of the university Tomas Bañuelos Ramón.
 In 2016 the most famous living Spanish painter, Antonio Lopez, was the special guest, as was the sculptor, Julio Lopez.
 Both were special guest speakers and they involved themselves in the five-week-long summer courses.

-Given the mining tradition of the area, there is a very interesting Museum of the Mine (Pozo Julia).
+Given the mining tradition of the area, there is the Museum of the Mine (Pozo Julia).
 This museum traces the history of the mines in the area, the kind of equipment and tools used and the methods of extraction.

 From a more historical perspective, there is a monument commemorating a labour camp for Republican prisoners made to work in the coal mines after the Civil War.

 A Celtic settlement and Neolithic cave paintings can be seen nearby and a glacial lake called the Pozo Cheiroso is situated near the town.

 The Roman past of the province is very visible in the area, particularly in the city of Leon, and one can also visit the remains of the Roman gold mines in the area of Las Medulas.

 This is a region with a long history dating back to the Middle Ages.
 The nearby Monastery of San Andres de Espinareda was started in the 12th century though the existing buildings date from the 18th century.